CJuice/PowerOutages/README.md

-Main is generally organized into the following order of sections: imports, variable definition/creation, web requests for various provider related data, processing of response data, output of feed status to json file, and database transactions for 'realtime' and 'archive' and customer data.
+Main is generally organized into the following order of sections: imports, variable definition/creation, web requests for various provider related data, processing of response data, output of feed status to json file, database transactions for 'realtime' and 'archive' and customer data, and transactions with the open data portal for cloud storage of outage data.

-Main relies on the following imported modules containing classes: ArchiveClasses, BGEClasses, CTKClasses, CustomerClass, DatabaseFunctionality, DELClasses, EUCClasses, FESClasses, PEPClasses, PEPDEL_ParentClass, ProviderClasses, SMEClasses, and UtilityClass.
+Main relies on the following imported modules containing classes: ArchiveClasses, BGEClasses, CTKClasses, CustomerClass, DatabaseFunctionality, DELClasses, EUCClasses, FESClasses, PEPClasses, SMEClasses, UtilityClass.
 It also relies on a CentralizedVariables python file, and access through a parser to a Credentials config file and a ProvidersURI config file.

 The process is designed as a main procedural script utilizing class functionality.
 For power providers, there is a top level parent class called Provider.
 All providers are then subclassed from this parent to create child classes.
 The child classes contain unique behavior specific to a provider.
 Functionality/behavior common to all providers has been placed into the parent class and inherited downward into the children.
-For PEP and DEL, Provider is inherited by the PEPDEL_ParentClass.
-This class organizes behavior common to both PEP and DEL providers.
-Both PEP and DEL children inherit from PEPDEL_ParentClass, which inherits from Provider.
-Where necessary, some methods in parent classes have been overridden by methods in child classes.
+PEP DEL and BGE are child class that inherit from Kubra_ParentClass, which inherits from Provider.
+This class organizes behavior common to Kubra feeds which are common to PEP DEL and BGE.
+Where necessary, some methods in parent classes have been overloaded by methods in child classes.

 A Utility class is used by all modules and serves as a static resource for common/shared helper functions and a few simple variables.
 The Centralized Variables module contains variables, no classes or functions, and environment related